joshprk/libobs-rs/README.md

 > [!CAUTION]
 > The async features are about to be removed as they are causing dreadlocks and other issues.
-Use the `blocking` feature
+Use the `blocking` feature for `libobs-wrapper`.

 Simple and safe video recording through libobs.